mpicbg-scicomp/BioImageEssentialsToolbox/Readme.md

 * move the pixcount function fo labelanalyser to constrain label map , then delete file
 * LabelAnalyser is strangely itnertwined with ConstraintLabelMap (-> getFeatures)
 * **AutoDisplayRange seems broken - even in older SCF versions (I checked 1.3.2)**
-* **I broke the LabelAnalyzer - but since we remove it anyway there is no real point in fixing it**
+* **I broke the LabelAnalyzer - but since we remove it anyway there is no real point in fixing it (reason is easy: the plugin class was already removed, I just still have the underlying workhorse classes**

 #### Removed plugins (from config file)